‘Maxim’ Stunner Hannah Palmer Goes Totally Nude And Flashes Major Sideboob In Racy New Post

-Blonde bombshell Hannah Palmer’s Instagram is basically a haven for NSFW pictures.
+Blond bombshell Hannah Palmer’s Instagram is basically a haven for NSFW pictures.
 The Maxim model is constantly filling up her feed with sexy photos of herself, and her latest post is no different.
 The newest image Hannah shared to her Instagram is one of her most revealing yet because she’s wearing nothing whatsoever.

 In the new post, Hannah is laying in front of a fireplace with absolutely nothing on and is only covering her large chest by pressing it against the floor.
-The model’s sizeable posterior is cut off to fan’s dismay, but there’s definitely plenty for them to look at in the revealing photo.
+The model’s sizable posterior is cut off, to her fans’ dismay, but there’s definitely plenty for them to look at in the revealing photo.

-The new post was to promote her new page on Patreon, where she’ll be sharing behind the scenes photos with her followers which requires the users to be 18 or older.
+The new post was to promote her new page on Patreon, where she’ll be sharing behind-the-scenes photos with her followers, which requires the users to be 18 or older.
 In order to interact with Hannah and see what she’s posting, Patreon users have to subscribe to her page, and there are different tiers of membership which give different perks.

-Currently, Hannah has five tiers for the prices of $5, $25, $100, and two different $500 a month options.
+Currently, Hannah has five tiers for the prices of $5, $25, $100, and two different $500-a-month options.
 For $500 a month, patrons can video chat with Hannah, or choose the set up for an exclusive photo just for the member.
 The member can choose the feel and theme of the photo and is the only person who will receive the images from the shoot, and also gets signed merchandise.
 Hannah, of course, has to approve of the patrons ideas.
 The lower level tiers will also get fans signed polaroids and exclusive access to the model’s Patreon feed.

 Hannah explained in her new racy post that her fans had been asking for her to start a Patreon, and she noted she was just giving her fans what they wanted, while also flashing some major sideboob.